j6villanueva/cse15l-lab-reports/Lab Report 1 - Remote Access and Filesystem.md

     }
     }

-    inside of the file. make sure to run Javac WhereAmI.java to make a class file and then you are able to run the file by typing in Java WhereAmI.
-Next, all you have to do is type “scp WhereAmI.java cs15lfa22da@ieng6.ucsd.edu:~/“ and it will move the WhereAmI.java file to the remote computer.
+    inside of the file.
+Make sure to run Javac WhereAmI.java to make a class file and then you are able to run the file by typing in Java WhereAmI.
+Next, all you have to do is type “scp WhereAmI.java cs15lfa22da@ieng6.ucsd.edu:~/“ with the "da" part changed to your own and it will move the WhereAmI.java file to the remote computer.
+Remember you will have to enter your password when the terminal requests it, which will not show as a cursor movement in your terminal.

 ---
 ## Setting an SSH Key